hurshd0/Jupyter_Notebook_on_AWS/README.md

 sudo ufw allow 443
 sudo ufw allow 8888
 ```
+> Finally run the notebook with `jupyter notebook&` and acess with really long DNS NAME: `ec2-public-ip4-domain-name:8888` to access the notebook

    - Step 7.
-   Finally run the notebook with `jupyter notebook&`
+To sweeten the deal, let's be lazy and **AutoStart the Notebook** everytime the instance boots up,

    - To auto start Jupyter Notebook you would have to use `Systemctl` config like this:
 ```console